jundalisay/spblist/content/en/research/whittaker/aether/chapter-01d.md

 It involves no hypothesis as to the cause of the attraction which subsists between ponderable bodies*.

-> *Superphysics Note: This is why Newtonian Physics is forever ignorant on root causes -- because it never aimed at finding root causes.
+{{< n n="This is why Newtonian Physics is forever ignorant on root causes -- because it never aimed at finding root causes.
 It just wanted to gather data and explain all things as they are.
-It really is just notating qualitative phenomena into dry, quantitative systems.
+It really is just notating qualitative phenomena into dry, quantitative systems." >}}

 His own desire in regard to optics was to present a theory free from speculation as to the hidden mechanism of light.